mohtashim-syed/EcoGauge/ReadMe.md

 Flask Visualization: Integrated libraries for interactive graphing and tabular data representation.
 AI Chatbot: Incorporated GPT-based chatbots (Miles and Finn) to provide natural language data querying and insights.
 Modular Architecture: Designed for scalability and easy integration of future datasets and features.

+## Challenges we ran into
+Data Parsing: Extracting and structuring data from static PDFs (2021-2025 datasets) into a format optimized for querying and visualization.
+UI Consistency: Ensuring a seamless, visually appealing interface across different devices and platforms.
+AI Integration: Creating a conversational interface that accurately interprets user queries and interacts with the structured data.
+Time Constraints: Balancing feature implementation and testing within a tight 24-hour hackathon timeline.